open-maui/appimage/README.md

-# OpenMaui.AppImage

-A CLI tool to package .NET MAUI Linux applications as AppImages.

 ## What is AppImage?

 AppImage is a universal Linux package format that allows you to distribute applications as a single executable file that works on most Linux distributions without installation.